|

 Composite Profile vs. Two Single Segment Profile Controls

-An Extension of the Composite Profile of a Surface Concept—Three Levels of
+An Extension of the Composite Profile of a Surface Concept—Three Levels of Control

 Continuous Feature Symbol of Size